Selling is different.

 - Salespeople feel like asking a question they don't know the answer to may make them appear unprepared.
 If you don't know what a prospect exactly means, ask!
 What was right yesterday may be wrong today.
 Please prepare for your conversations with prospects and customers, but remember, you are not a mind reader, and information can become outdated quickly.

 - You might uncover an additional need that you were unaware of where you could be helpful to the prospect.

 - Asking questions shows curiosity, translating into an interest in your prospect or customer.

 - You gain information!
 Information is power when selling and negotiating.

 - Asking questions helps you maintain relationships.

-- Successful salespeople understand the best way to respond to an objection is to ask questions because we don't know what our prospects and customers are thinking.
+- Successful salespeople understand the best way to respond to an objection is to ask questions because we don't know what our prospects and customers think.
 Why do you feel that way?
 What are your concerns?
-Tell me more about it?
-I don't understand?
+Tell me more about it.
+I don't understand.

 Becoming comfortable asking questions to which you don't know the answer is one of the best things you can do to succeed in sales.
 When you hear something you don't understand, ask about it.
 The more you do this, the more natural it becomes.
 Your prospects will thank you by becoming customers.